 We may also collect and process personal data which we lawfully obtain not only from our clients and their representatives but also from other third parties e.g. other service providers, professionals such as accountants and lawyers or online screening tools.

-We may also collect and process personal data from publicly available sources (e.g. the Department of Registrar of Companies and Official Receiver, the Land Registry, the Bankruptcy Archive, commercial registers, the press, media and the Internet) which we lawfully obtain and are permitted to process.
+We may also collect and process personal data from publicly available sources (e.g. the Department of Registrar of Companies and Official Receiver, the Bankruptcy Archive, commercial registers, the press, media and the Internet) which we lawfully obtain and are permitted to process.

 6. WHAT CATEGORIES OF PERSONAL DATA DO WE COLLECT?